Menu

 print(result["decision"]) # published

-This exercise blends two ideas: conditional routing (from Post 8) and HITL interrupts.
-The challenge is stacking two conditional edges — one after analysis, one after the human review step.
+This exercise combines two concepts: conditional routing (from Post 8) and HITL interrupts.
+The tricky part is having two layers of conditional edges — one after analysis, one after review.

 python